Workshop Time: 3.25 hours.

 - Participants will find answers to their questions, whether it be knowing the right website, helpdesk, or staff contact.

-Director, Office of Policy for Extramural Research Administration
+Director, Office of Policy for Extramural Research Administration (OPERA)

 National Institutes of Health